-A founding partner of Hassouna & Abou Ali law firm (1988), with a LL.M. degree from Harvard Law School (1984), and LL.B.
+Ahmed Abou Ali is a founding partner of Hassouna & Abou Ali law firm (1988), with an LL.M. degree from Harvard Law School (1984) and LL.B.
 (1980) and Diploma in Private Law (1982) from Cairo University.
-He practiced law in the US with Sidley Austin law firm in the banking and corporate areas (1985-1987).
-Acting on behalf of multinational companies and international agencies, he has expertise in the areas of banking, capital market, corporate, investment, mergers and acquisitions, project finance and restructuring, and legislative and economic reforms.
+He practiced law in the U.S. with Sidley Austin Law Firm in the banking and corporate areas from 1985 to 1987.
+Acting on behalf of multinational companies and international agencies, he has expertise in the areas of banking, capital markets, corporate, investment, mergers and acquisitions, project finance and restructuring, and legislative and economic reforms.
 He acts both as a transactional and litigator attorney.

 Abou Ali is a board member and chair of the Compensation and Bonuses Committee of Telecom Egypt and a board member of BLOM Bank Egypt and member of its Audit Committee.
 He is also a board member of Sekem Holding for Investment and member of its Corporate Governance Committee.

 He is a member of the Egypt-U.S. Business Council, the Egypt-Spain Business Council and the Egypt-Greece Business Council.
 He previously served at the American Chamber of Commerce in Egypt as the chair of the Legal Affairs Committee and as the past Executive Vice President from 2011 to 2013.

 Abou Ali is a member of the Board of Trustees and Treasurer of the Education for Employment (EFE) association, and the current Chairman of the Board of the Egyptian Society for the Protection of Intellectual Property Rights since 2014 and its past Secretary General.
 He is also a member of the Board of Directors of the Egyptian Center for Economic Studies.